 I used to think travelling with kids was hard.
 Then we took our dog, Buddy on vacation.
 If I had to choose between a tantrum prone toddler and Buddy for a travel companion, I would chose the toddler hands down.
 I’ll be sharing some great spots for pet-cations close to Calgary on Global TV Friday morning at 8:15.
 Until then, here’s a look at our recent pet-cation through B.C.

 After dropping Eve off at her camp in Waterton, The Huz and I made a bee-line for his brother’s cabin in the Crowsnest Pass.
 We had a little nest set up in the back our vehicle, but Buddy wasn’t having any of it.
 He wanted to either sit in his seat or snuggle with one of us.
+It became clear quite early on that this pet-friendly road trip wasn’t going to be as easy as we thought.

 That first night was probably Buddy’s most comfortable.
 He knows his aunt and uncle, and loved roaming the property.
 (Buddy likes to think he’s a wild dog.)
 He’d wander off to mark his territory, then come sprinting back whenever he smelt sausage.